sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 ## 🚧 What I learned (and Challenges I faced)

 Cleaning the data was one of the most time-consuming parts of this project.
-Ingredient names appeared in multiple formats, with different capitalisation and wording, which had to be standardised before analysis.
+Ingredient names appeared in multiple formats with different types of wording, which had to be standardised before analysis.
 For example:
 1. Floretes de coliflor → coliflor (cauliflower)
 2. Brotes de espinacas → espinaca (spinach)
 3. Remolacha cocida → remolacha (beetroot)